-Gold Open Access Your article has been published and is available online for anyone to read.
-However, the journal will charge you or your funder, an article processing charge (APC) for each journal article to be made available with Gold open access.
-The APC rate varies between journal titles.
-There are some journals where all of the articles are available as gold open access.
+Your article will be published and is freely available online for anyone to read, generally under a Creative Commons license.
+However, the journal will charge you or your funder, an article processing charge (APC) for each journal article to be made available with gold open access.

-Green Open Access You publish your article in a traditional subscriptions journal and readers will need a subscription to access the publisher version of the article.
-However, the author may allow you, as the author, to make available on open access version of your article either on your personal website or your institutional repository.
+When you publish your article in a traditional subscription journal readers will need a subscription to access the published version of the article.
+However, the publisher may allow you, as the author, to make available an open access version of your article either on your personal website or your institutional repository.